top of page

 • 4 min read

-As Paint Protection Film (PPF) adoption continues to grow, PPF coatings—often marketed as “ceramic coatings for PPF”—have become a common add-on offered by many detailing shops.
+As Paint Protection Film (PPF) adoption continues to grow, PPF coatings—often marketed as “ceramic coatings for PPF”—have become common add-ons offered by many detailing shops.
 They are typically positioned as a way to improve hydrophobicity, ease maintenance, and enhance surface appearance.

 However, when evaluated from a long-term performance and installer risk perspective, a critical question arises: